eerohele/tab/README.md

 # Tab

-Tab turns Clojure data structures into tables.
+Tab is a little program that turns Clojure data structures into tables.

 <img width="1552" alt="Screenshot 2023-01-17 at 21 05 06" src="https://user-images.githubusercontent.com/31859/212988791-5e3a060a-2072-47ba-ba16-2981823ccb2b.png">